Is it possible to recover deleted files from USB?

 Step 2.
 Click Add Folder or Add File to specify the data you want to backup on the USB.
 Then select a destination to backup them.

 In addition to local disk, you can backup USB files to another USB drive, external hard drive, cloud drive, NAS, etc.

 Step 3.
-Click Options, Schedule, Scheme to manage the backup if necessary.
-Then Start Backup.
+Click Options, Schedule Backup, Backup Scheme to manage the backup if necessary.
+Then Start Backup to backup files.

-★ If you are worried that cumulative backups will take up too much space, you can also use the advanced feature Scheme to auto delete older backups intelligently.
+★ If you are worried that cumulative backups will take up too much space, you can also use the advanced feature Backup Scheme to auto backup changed files or delete older backups intelligently.

 How to recover deleted files on USB drive from a backup: